Rip and roar so you can soar

 In terms of account holders accessing our internet history, Verizon emphasizes that they respect privacy boundaries.
 As a general rule, they do not provide account holders with detailed logs of browsing activities or specific websites visited by individual users.
 This means that unless there are exceptional circumstances involving legal obligations or security concerns, the account holder should not be able to view our internet history.

 It’s worth mentioning that while Verizon strives to protect our privacy rights, it’s always good practice for us as users to take precautions on our end as well.
 By regularly clearing browser histories and using secure connections when browsing sensitive content, we can add an extra layer of protection.
+Additionally, users should turn off certain settings related to data collection on their phone to further enhance privacy.

 To summarize, according to Verizon’s Privacy Policy, the account holder generally does not have direct access or visibility into our internet history unless required by law or under special circumstances.
 However, it’s important for us as users to remain vigilant about protecting our own privacy online through best practices and taking necessary precautions.

-What Verizon Collects About Your Internet Activity
+What Verizon Collects About Your Data Usage and Internet Activity

 When it comes to your internet activity, Verizon does gather certain information as part of their data collection practices.
 This helps them provide and improve their services, ensure network security, and comply with legal requirements.
 It’s important to understand what is being collected and how it is used.